AnkitJha1998/Smart-Home/README.md

 ## Arduino

 Arduino is simplest to implement.
-For that just go to the Arduino Site and download suitable arduino [here](https://www.arduino.cc/en/main/software).
+For that just go to the Arduino Site and download suitable arduino IDE [here](https://www.arduino.cc/en/main/software).
 Then After installations, load up the SerialCom.ino File.

 ![arduinoSerialCom](https://user-images.githubusercontent.com/37044020/84524005-dabd6900-acf6-11ea-8be3-f4cf4d44dc51.png)